 Было: 1608 со ссылками. Стало: примерно 1553.

-Species distribution models (SDMs) being a numerical tool describing the relationship between species occurrence and environmental parameters allow to predict distribution patterns of species both in space and time.
-SDMs are also considered as a formal way of species’ ecological niche assessment (Elith, Leathwick, 2009).
-When the SDMs are jointly applied to a number of coexisting species, i.e. community, it allows to describe the ecological niches partitioning between species (an approach sometimes referred to as Joint Species Distribution Modelling, JSDM, Ovaskainen, Abreg, 2020).
-In other words, the SDM can answer the question along which axes in ecological space coexisting species are segregated, occupying different niches.
-The range of approaches to building SDM is very wide: from regular multiple regressions up to advanced machine learning methods (Elith et al., 2006).

 Species distribution models (SDMs) are a numerical tool describing the relationship between species occurrence and environmental parameters.
 Using SDMs, it is possible to predict distribution patterns of species in space and time and to assess their ecological niche in a formal way (Elith, Leathwick, 2009).
 Joint application of SDMs to several coexisting species, i.e. a community, allows one to describe the partitioning of ecological niches between them.
 This is referred to as Joint Species Distribution Modeling (JSDM) (Ovaskainen, Abreg, 2020).
 In other words, SDMs may describe the axes in ecological space along which coexisting species occupying separate niches are segregated.
 SDMs can be built using various approaches, from regular multiple regressions to advanced machine learning (Elith et al., 2006).

-SDMs are mostly applied for «good», morphologically distinct species (e.g. Reiss et al., 2011; Lindegren et al., 2022) that can be easily involved in routine studies requiring numerous samples.
-Increasing evidence for coexisting cryptic species (Bickford et al. 2007; Geller et al. 2010; Struck et al. 2017) as well as infraspecific taxa within polytypic species (i.e. subspecies, phylogenetic lineages) (Dufrenses et al. 2023) raises the question of how they share space and resources in sympatry.
-Since it is unlikely that any coexisting taxa have identical ecological phenotypes, there must be ecological niche partitioning between them, a question that can be answered using SDM/JSDM modeling (DeMarche et al. 2019?; REF).
-Strictly speaking, when applying modeling to such cases, we consider coexisting cryptic taxa as a community.
-In marine ecology, only a few studies in this direction have been conducted so far (Lowen et al 2019; Dennis, Hellberg, 2010; Hu et al. 2021?).

 SDMs are usually applied to “good”, i.e. morphologically distinct species (e.g. Reiss et al., 2011; Lindegren et al., 2022), which can be easily involved in routine studies requiring numerous samples.
-However, there is increasing evidence about coexistence of cryptic species (Bickford et al. 2007; Geller et al. 2010; Struck et al. 2017) and infraspecific taxa, such as subspecies and phylogenetic lineages, within polytypic species (Dufrenses et al. 2023).
-It is unlikely that any coexisting taxa have identical ecological phenotypes, and an ecological niche partitioning between them can be expected.
+However, there is increasing evidence about coexistence of cryptic species (Bickford et al. 2007; Geller et al. 2010; Struck et al. 2017) and infraspecific taxa (Dufrenses et al. 2023).
+It is unlikely that any coexisting taxa have identical ecological phenotypes.
 The question how such species share space and resources in sympatry can be answered using SDM/JSDM (DeMarche et al. 2019?; REF).
-Strictly speaking, when SDMs are applied to coexisting cryptic taxa, the latter are considered as a community.
 In marine ecology, this approach has already been successfully used, though only in a few studies (Lowen et al 2019; Dennis, Hellberg, 2010; Hu et al. 2021?).